 Why is My Faucet Squealing?

 Some causes of a water faucet squealing noise are loose or improperly sized washers, damaged stems and high water pressure.

 1. Loose Faucet Washers

-A loose washer inside the faucet often causes a screeching or squealing sound.
+A loose washer or an improperly sized washer inside the faucet often causes a screeching or squealing sound.
 The noise occurs when water rushes past the washer making it flutter or flap in the water stream.
 The flapping creates a vibration that is very fast and sounds like a squeal.
-This same problem also sounds like a horn or a wailing sound in some faucets depending on how loose the washer is and what other parts the washer comes in contact with.
+This same problem can also sound like a horn or a wailing sound in some faucets, depending on how loose the washer is and what other parts the washer comes in contact with.

-High water pressure will cause squealing sounds inside of faucets along with a host of other noises.
-The faucet is only designed to withstand and work within a certain range of water pressure.
+High water pressure will cause squealing sounds inside of faucets because the fixture is only designed to withstand and work within a certain range of water pressure.
 Increased pressure forces water through the inlets and spout at a faster rate than normal, causing compression sounds similar to squealing and screeching.
 If debris is lodged in the pipes or faucet, water rushing over the debris also causes squealing when water pressure is high.

 If the squealing sound only occurs during the use of hot water, the issue is probably associated only with your hot water pipes or faucet parts.
 Either the stem valve or washer on the hot water side is loose, or something is lodged inside of the hot water pipe.

 Another possibility is pipe stretch.
 When the hot water enters the pipes, it causes expansion due to the temperature increase, and metal pipes stretch against their brackets, which causes a short squealing sound to occur.
 Replacing your pipe brackets and supports or pipes is the only way to resolve this issue.